A Feasibility Study on Indoor Localization and Multi-person Tracking Using Sparsely Distributed Camera Network with Edge

 \subsection{Study Site}

-The study site used in this work is a 18,286 square feet indoor environment consisting of various functioning spaces such as a library, kitchen, dining area, gym, etc., as shown in \autoref{fig:ep6_func}.
-Referring \autoref{fig:ep6_func} and \autoref{fig:data_collection}, Activity Area (A) includes both the Activity Studio and Gym area, and Kitchen (B) includes the upper corridor between the right boundary of the dining area and left boundary of conversation room.
-The left corridor (C) is the narrow corridor right next to the Innovation Accelerator, and Right Corridor (E) is the narrow corridor where the Lockers are left to the Innovation Theater.
-The lounge (D) includes the area between the elevator and the front door, and the Staff area (F) includes the region on the right side of the building where staff offices are located.
+Our site was designed to promote the involvement of older adults in a range of therapeutic activities, including physical exercise and memory training.
+It also provides opportunities for social interaction, such as shared meals and comfortable lounge areas.
+The study site consists of diverse functional regions as shown in \autoref{fig:ep6_func}.
+The Activity Area (A) encompasses both the Activity Studio and Gym, promoting physical exercise.
+The Kitchen (B) covers the upper corridor between the dining area's right boundary and the conversation room's left boundary, encouraging independent cooking activities.
+The left corridor (C) runs alongside a room called the Innovation Accelerator, while the Right Corridor (E) is situated next to the Lockers, to the left of the Innovation Theater.
+The lounge (D) extends from the elevator area to the front door, and the Staff area (F) comprises the section on the building's right side, where staff offices are located.

-This study site is specifically designed to help individuals with MCI to lead better lives.
-It is a one-of-a-kind project designed based on a series of goals: promoting social interaction, environmental exploration, spatial flexibility, safety, independent learning of everyday tasks (e.g., cooking), contact with nature, exercise, and cognitive stimulation in individuals diagnosed with MCI.
-The study spaces is adjustable and equipped with technologies like tunable lighting and controllable zone-based sound systems to experiment with achieving these goals.
-Designing healthcare facilities for individuals living with MCI poses challenges for architects as it requires unique design considerations that differ from those required for cognitively healthy older adults and dementia patients~\cite{challenge_arch_2020}.
-While people with MCI also experience cognitive decline, their condition is less debilitating than that of dementia patients~\cite{Gauthier2006_classic}.